citp/privacy-policy-historical/e/er/ere/erepublik.com.md

 3.5 We may sell or licence your shouts, articles, content, data and any other messages you post on any area of eRepublik to third parties for their use, in which case your username and any personally identifiable information you have included in your shouts, articles, private messages or through any other in-game communication channels may be shown to users of such third party websites.
 Except as set out in this Privacy Policy, we do not sell, rent, share, trade or give away any of your personal information.

-3.6 We may also use your email address to send you updates or news regarding eRepublik, but you may choose not to receive emails of this type by unchecking the “Sign up for the weekly newsletter” box on the eRepublik registration page.
+3.6 We may also use your email address to send you updates or news regarding eRepublik,.com or any other products or services developed by us or by our Partners that we believe may interest you, but you may choose not to receive emails of this type by unchecking the “Sign up for the weekly newsletter” box on the eRepublik registration page.
 You can also subscribe/unsubscribe to this weekly newsletter in the Subscriptions page erepublik.com/en/messages/subscribes/1.
 Additionally, we may contact you using your email address to notify you that other users have sent you a personal message and to inform you that someone wants to add you as a friend, or that they simply want to contact you.

 3.7 We may use your shouts, citizen ads, articles or other details you post in any area of eRepublik to personalise eRepublik and identify/feature popular members.
 For example, we may promote the most popular and latest shouts, groups, listings and members.
 We may also promote most active members.
 While we do not expect totransfer the complete member database to others, we use the database throughout our networks and to generate results for others, including, but not limited to, enabling users to contact each other and facilitating inter-user communications.